joshbegley/nyt-latest/README.md

-**Philip Roth’s Biographer Is Accused of Sexual Assault**\
+**Sexual Assault Allegations Against Biographer Halt Shipping of His Roth Book**\
 `W.W.
-Norton, citing the allegations that the author, Blake Bailey, faces, said it would stop shipping and promoting his new, best-selling book.`\
+Norton, citing the accusations that the author, Blake Bailey, faces, said it would stop shipping and promoting his new best-selling book.`\
 https://nytimes.com/2021/04/21/books/philip-roth-blake-bailey.html?searchResultPosition=1

 **Lydia Ko Stops Worrying About Winning, and Starts to Win Again**\